-As a Certified Financial planner (CFP) for over 15 years, I meet many individuals, families and business owners and what I find most common is that they don’t have a written financial plan.
+As a CFP for nearly 20 years, I meet many individuals, families and business owners and what I find most common is that they don’t have a written financial plan.
 The most common goal that they want is an assessment of their current Retirement Income Plan to determine if it’s on track and if it’s not what needs to be changed.
 That is the focus of my company, Advantage Wealth Planning.

 - Am I saving enough for retirement?

 - When to convert RRSPs to RRIFs and how quickly should RRIFs be drawn down?